miamiworks/web/CONTRIBUTING.md

 Only meant for the lead developers.

 1. Login into firebase `$ firebase login --no-localhost`
+2. Login into firebase `$ firebase login --no-localhost`
-2. Run de deploy script: `$ npm run build`
+3. Run de deploy script: `$ npm run build`
-3. Upload to firebase: `$ firebase deploy --only hosting`
+4. Upload to firebase: `$ firebase deploy --only hosting`